Presidential Council (Libya)

-The Presidential Council (المجلس الرئاسي, al Majlis al Riyasiu) is a body formed under the terms of the Libyan Political Agreement which was signed on 17 December 2015.
-The Council carries out the functions of head of state of Libya and is to take command of the Libyan Armed Forces.
+The Presidential Council (المجلس الرئاسي, al-Majlis ar-Rīʾāsiy) is a body formed under the terms of the Libyan Political Agreement which was signed on 17 December 2015.
+The Council carries out the functions of head of state of Libya and is proposed to command the Libyan Armed Forces.

 The agreement has been unanimously endorsed by the United Nations Security Council which welcomed the formation of the Presidency Council and recognized that the Government of National Accord is the sole legitimate executive government of Libya.
+After the House of Representatives ceased recognizing the unity government in 2022 and installed a rival government, the Presidential Council has been responsible for the Government of National Unity.

 History

 Between 2014 and March 2021, two governments, one in Tripoli and one in Tobruk, have vied for power.
 The government in Tobruk was recognized by the international community prior to the formation of the Presidential Council.

 Skhirat agreement

-In October 2015, the UN envoy for Libya, Bernardino León, announced a proposal for the House of Representatives to share power with the rival new GNC government, under a compromise prime minister, Fayez al-Sarraj.
+In October 2015, the UN envoy for Libya, Bernardino León, announced a proposal for the House of Representatives to share power with the rival new GNC government, under a compromise Prime minister, Fayez al-Sarraj.
 However, the terms of the final proposal were not acceptable to either side, and both rejected it.
 Nonetheless, the proposal did spark a revised proposal put together by Fayez al-Sarraj and others, which was subsequently supported by the United Nations.
 On 17 December 2015 members of the House of Representatives and the new General National Congress signed this revised political agreement, generally known as the "Libyan Political Agreement" or the "Skhirat Agreement".
 Under the terms of the agreement, a nine-member Presidency Council and a seventeen-member interim Government of National Accord would have been formed, with a view to holding new elections within two years.
 The House of Representatives would have continued to exist as a legislature and an advisory body, to be known as the High Council of State, would have been formed with members nominated by the New General National Congress.
 On 31 December 2015, Chairman of the House of Representatives, Aguila Saleh Issa declared his support for the Libyan Political Agreement.

-The Chairman of the Presidential, Fayez al-Sarraj (former member of the Tobruk parliament), and seven of the council's other members arrived in Tripoli on 30 March 2016 at the Abu Sittah naval base.
+The Chairman of the Presidential Council, Fayez al-Sarraj (former member of the Tobruk parliament), and seven of the council's other members arrived in Tripoli on 30 March 2016 at the Abu Sittah naval base.
 The following day, it was reported that the GNA has taken control of the prime ministerial offices and that the rival National Salvation Government appointed prime minister Khalifa al-Ghawi had fled to Misrata.
 On April 5, the National Salvation Government announced that it was resigning, "ceasing operations," and ceding power to the Presidential Council.